 SICSA's variable pricing ensures that the adoption fees received by adopters will perpetuate SICSA's vision in a way that effectively and compassionately guides all animals in need toward Forever Homes of their own.

-Not typically, but in some cases SICSA requires an adopter have a fenced yard due to the dog’s character traits to make sure he or she is safe in the new home.
+Not typically.
+However, in some cases, SICSA may require an adopter have a fenced yard due to a specific dog’s character traits to ensure he or she is safe in their new home.